Jordan686/Special-ED-blockyWebIDE/README.md

 ---

-The website was designed to be used with touch input, due to its ease of use and intuitive interaction.
+The web app was designed to be used with touch input, due to its ease of use and intuitive interaction.

 <p align="center">
   <img width="1600" height="899" alt="image" src="https://github.com/user-attachments/assets/8b79bd8f-9b88-4275-aa43-187ef7ad193c" />